-An interview in De Telegraaf, most read newspaper in The Netherlands, with a bit provocative title invoked big online discussions.
+An interview in De Telegraaf, the most read newspaper in The Netherlands, with a bit provocative title invoked big online discussions.
 Someone posted an English translation of this De Telegraaf article.
 The item became De Telegraaf’s most read article, the same what happened with the FD item after the preliminary study one month earlier.
-Next RTL News had an item (@2m10s) about it as well.
+Next RTL News (NL) had an item (@2m10s) about it as well.
 It’s clear that COVID-19, hay fever, and multi-cycle pandemics are big subjects, as is the riddle of flu-like-seasonality.
 We identified the predictor.

 The followup study is submitted on May 19, 2020, and is now under review by the respective journal.
 But, we can at least share the abstract of the paper written with my co-authors Eric van Gorp, professor virology at Erasmus MC, and Ellen Hoogeveen, epidemiologist/internal medicine at Jeroen Bosch Ziekenhuis.
 The new study is not yet online, but here’s the abstract: